apptainer/apptainer-userdocs/environment_and_metadata.rst

 .. code::

-   singularity run --env "MYPATH=\$PATH" mycontainer.sif
+   apptainer run --env "MYPATH=\$PATH" mycontainer.sif

 You can also use this approach to append or prepend to variables that are already set in the container.
 For example, ``--env